nomonosound/log-wmse-audio-quality/README.md

 * **Multichannel speaker separation** When evaluating speaker separation in a windowed approach, periods when a speaker isn't speaking should be evaluated against silence.

-MSE is well-defined for digital silence targets, but has several drawbacks:
+Mean squared error (MSE) is well-defined for digital silence targets, but has several drawbacks:

 * The values are commonly ridiculously small, like between 1e-8 and 1e-3, which makes number formatting and sight-reading hard
 * It's not tailored specifically for audio